 The Lean philosophy, originating from the Toyota Motor Company in the 1950’s, aims to maximize efficiency through strategic planning.
 By enhancing overall respect and communication and incorporating specific strategies, operations can be continuously improved as waste is reduced.
-While Lean is most widely known for its application in manufacturing, there are other industries that can use techniques such as Kaizen, 5S, Six Sigma, and Just-In-Time production.
-Many construction companies have found that they are able to successfully incorporate Lean methodology into the completion of their construction designs and projects.
+While Lean is most widely known for its application in manufacturing, other industries can use techniques such as Kaizen, 5S, Six Sigma, and Just-In-Time production.
+Many construction companies have found that they can successfully incorporate Lean methodology into the completion of their construction designs and projects.

 What is Lean Construction?